 The second way that objects can impact our happiness is through the way they make us feel about ourselves.
 For instance, if you buy a designer handbag, you may feel more confident and attractive when you carry it.

 However, it’s important to remember that these feelings of pleasure and self-esteem are often short-lived.
-Once the novelty of the object wears off, the happiness it brings us tends to fade.
+Once the novelty of the object wears off, the happiness we get from it tends to fade.

 The Benefits of Experiences Over Objects

 When it comes to finding lasting happiness, research suggests that experiences are often more beneficial than objects.
-Studies have found that people who spend their money on experiences, such as vacations or concerts, tend to be happier than those who spend their money on material possessions.
+Studies have found that people tend to be more satisfied with their lives when they spend their money on experiences, such as vacations or concerts, rather than on material possessions.